cortadocodes/personal-development/README.md

 * Best practices and useful commands I've found along the way (e.g. commit message formats or ideal package structures)
 * Open questions I have

-Together, these form a plan and a measure of my progress; as such, it will be added to and changed over time.
+Together, these form a plan and a measure of my progress; as such, the repository will be added to, changed and improved over time.
 ## Topics for study
 This is the list of topics I have identified for further study and investigation.